Bruins overtake slumping Golden Knights

 Boston tied it midway through the period when Lauzon blasted a slap shot from the right point through traffic into the top right corner.
 It was his first goal of the season, in his second game, and the second goal of his NHL career.
 Vegas took a 2-1 lead midway through the second period on Hague's first career NHL goal, a slap shot from the top of the right circle that beat Halak on his glove side.

-DeBrusk tied it early in the third period when he snapped a wrist shot from the left circle past Fleury's glove that clanged in off the top of the far post for his 15th goal of the season.
+DeBrusk tied it early in the third period when he snapped a wrist shot from the left circle past Fleury's glove, the puck clanging in off the top of the far post for his 15th goal of the season.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)